SusheelThapa/command/command/t/touch.md

 **Description:**

-The `touch` command uses the `-d` option to set a timestamp using a date string. the date string is a flexible time format and accepts many different human-readable textual forms. some examples are:
+The `touch` command uses the `-d` option to set a timestamp using a date string.
+Date string is a flexible time format which accepts many different human-readable textual forms.
+Some examples are:

 - calender dates `11 november 2023`.
 - time of day `9:08pm`.